I even thought that I was gay. I thought that might be the solution to my problem.

 Nirvana’s first album, Bleach, was made for just $606 and came out on the Sub Pop label.
 Cobain was joined on the album by Christ Novoselic on bass and Dave Grohl on drums

 Cobain committed suicide in Seattle on April 5, 1994.
+In March 2014, Seattle Police released previously unseen photos from the scene of Cobain’s death.

 “Mad?
 Ya think?!
 If he came back right now I’d have to kill him, for what he did to us.
 I’d fucking kill him.
 I’d fuck him, and then I’d kill him,” 47-year-old Courtney Love shouted at Vanity Fair contributing editor Nancy Jo Sales, asked if she was angry with her husband, Kurt Cobain, for killing himself.